 This elective course builds on the foundations of Biology and Earth and Space Science and is designed to help students study oceanography and marine biology.
 The course covers the history and methodology of marine science, oceanography, marine biology, and how physical and human factors influence marine ecology.
 The students will perform laboratory investigations that will help them understand adaptations in marine life organisms, the characteristics of the oceans, and interactions and relationships within marine ecosystems.
-Note: Animals may be dissected in this course.
-Alternatives to dissection are available.
+Completion of Earth Science and Biology and concurrent enrollment in or completion of Physics are recommended.
+Note: Animals may be dissected in this course.Alternatives to dissection are available.

+Physics

-430M★ Physics Grades 11,12
+Grades 11,12